riwazp21/CS325_project4/README.md

    2. Run the following command
       ```python run.py reddit.txt ```
    3. The scraped comment will be stored in Data/processed directory as comment_1.txt, comment_2.txt.... based on the links on reddit.txt
+   4. The sentiments will be stored in Data/sentiment/sentiment1.txt.
+In this project, sentiments from only 50 comments from comment1.txt are stored because of the limitation of API
+   5. Also, due to limitation of the API and frequent change of project documentation, only one reddit link is used in reddit.txt file to keep up the same functionality as project3